monnin/turnstile/README.md

-# Turnstile - A Unidirectional System for Medium-Security Isolated Clusters
+# Turnstile - A Unidirectional File Transfer System for Medium-Security Isolated Clusters

 Turnstile implements a secure method to copy files into an (otherwise) isolated computing cluster.
 It uses a single USB connection between two computers (physical or virtual) and limits the the types of permitted communication